Chiller (TV network): Carriage decline and closure

-On November 16, 2017, NBC Universal Cable Networks confirmed that the channel would end all operations on December 31.
-Google Fiber stopped carrying Chiller on December 20, which left DirecTV and AT&T U-Verse as two of the last providers to carry Chiller until its demise.
+On November 16, 2017, NBCUniversal Cable Networks confirmed that the channel would close on December 31.
+Google Fiber removed Chiller from its lineup on December 20, which left DirecTV and AT&T U-Verse as two of the last providers to carry Chiller until its closure.
 A year-end ratings recap showed Chiller as ranked 127 out of 136 networks, averaging 36,000 viewers a night.

-The network officially left the air around 11:59 p.m.
-ET on December 31 after an airing of The Babadook with a simple message of "Thank you for watching Chiller.
-Good night!", after which the channel spaces created by Fearnet in 2006 and Chiller in 2007 both folded and ceased to exist.
-Its website was redirected to that of Syfy a few hours before.
+The network officially shut down around 11:59 p.m.
+ET on December 31 after an airing of The Babadook with a simple message saying "Thank you for watching Chiller.
+GOOD NIGHT!".

 Programming

 Originals

 On December 17, 2010, Chiller premiered Chiller 13: The Decade's Scariest Movie Moments.
 The countdown special featured a diverse group of pop culture mavens and horror movie experts looking back on the top 13 scary movie moments between 2000 and 2010.
-Show participants include renowned special makeup effects supervisor Greg Nicotero (The Walking Dead), comedians Dan Gurewitch & David Young (CollegeHumor), actress Betsy Russell (the Saw films), writer Steve Niles, Tony Todd and horror film director Lucky McKee among others.
+Show participants include renowned special makeup effects supervisor Greg Nicotero (The Walking Dead), comedians Dan Gurewitch and David Young (CollegeHumor), actress Betsy Russell (the Saw films), writer Steve Niles, Tony Todd and horror film director Lucky McKee among others.
 In October 2011, Chiller continued the franchise with Chiller 13: Horror's Creepiest Kids.

-In December 2011, Chiller premiered its first original movie entitled Steve Niles' Remains, based on the IDW Publishing comic book by Steve Niles and Kieron Dwyer.
+In December 2011, Chiller premiered its first original movie entitled Remains, based on the IDW Publishing comic book by Steve Niles and Kieron Dwyer.

-On March 4, 2016, Chiller premiered its first (and only) original television series entitled Slasher.
+On March 4, 2016, Chiller premiered its only original television series entitled Slasher.
 Netflix acquired the licensing rights to the series after the first season.